drusellers/site/content/values/service.md

 > Jed Bartlet from West Wing

 I remember watching this scene.
-Shortly after it he runs into his Chief of Staff and asks him "Be subject to one another.
+Shortly after it, he (Jed) runs into his Chief of Staff and asks him "Be subject to one another.
 What can I do to be of subject to you?"
 I recognize that this is fiction, but the idea of the American President asking his Chief of Staff "How can I be of service?" really hit me.
 It has stuck to me this day some years later.
 How can **I** help those around me.

 Even if I am the leader of some group that I'm in.
 How can I help those around me.
 Those that would normally be supporting me.

+> Teamwork makes the dream work.